del-skillsunion/terraform-ecr-ecs-fargate/README.md

 1. **Set Up the Terraform Configuration:**

-   - Create a `main.tf` file in your project directory and add the Terraform configuration from the [example Terraform configuration](./main.tf).
+   - Create a `terraform.tf` file in your project directory and add the Terraform configuration from the [example Terraform configuration](./terraform.tf).

 2. **Deploy ECS Service:**